 - It provides with Email and Chat Archiving Feature.
 Via this option, you can customize retention rules for controlling email messages and chats sustenance, before being completely removed from mailboxes of users.

 - Offers Email Search: It is the most powerful function that can be used for email investigations.
-It enables the users with searching of particular mailing account, a keyword, or by a date.
+It enables the users with searching for particular mailing account, a keyword, or by date.
 The best part is that it supports Gmail Specific, Wildcard operators, and Boolean Searches too.

-- Renders with Drive File Search: This facility allows you to search all the Google Drive Results that includes non-Google file types i.e., PDF, JPG, DOCX and many more.
+- Renders with Drive File Search: This facility allows you to search all the Google Drive Results that include non-Google file types i.e., PDF, JPG, DOCX and many more.

-- Facilitates With Export Option: It is one of the most preferred solution to export desired or archived mails to a separate file.
+- Facilitates With Export Option: It is one of the most preferred solution to export desired or archived emails to a separate file.

 - Gives Audit Report: This function can be used to view the Vault Audit Reports to find out the activities that Vault users may have done during a specific time.

-After going through a brief analysis of What Google Takeout Does, let’s get aware about the Retention Period Served By Google Vault!
+After going through a brief analysis of What Google Takeout Does, let’s get aware of the Retention Period Served By Google Vault!